 Once planted, tomatoes should be inspected regularly for any sign of disease — easy to do with heirlooms because you'll be pruning them often.

 If you don't already know, learn to identify tomato diseases.
 Cornell University's Vegetable MD Online has a Tomato Disease Identification Key that can help you learn the symptoms of diseases, as well as how to distinguish between environmental or nutrient-related causes.
 Once you have identified a disease, you can consult Johnny's Pest & Disease Chart to find a recommended treatment.

 Adopt a methodical approach to choosing which heirloom varieties you grow.
 Trial a range of varieties and keep records, to pinpoint those that perform best in your conditions.
-As a quick reference on color, days-to-maturity, size, and texture, use our Heirloom Tomato Comparison Chart.
+As a quick reference on color, days-to-maturity, size, and texture, use our interactive Heirloom Tomato Variety Comparison Chart.

 Most heirloom varieties have thin skin, which enhances eating quality but also makes the fruit prone to splitting on the vine.
 Being careful not to overwater can help to reduce the number of splits.

 Plus, when tomatoes receive more water than needed, the excess is directed into the fruits, which has the effect of diluting flavor.

 By providing whatever water is required intermittently, in several smaller irrigations rather than all at once, you can alleviate splitting and gain better flavor.
 Carrying a portable moisture meter is a convenient way to obtain quick, accurate soil-moisture readings.